 If you follow the tips presented above for surveys, questionnaire design will be a breeze.
 It’s just a list of questions, so the same principles apply between the two.

 Make sure to identify your target audience and what kind of information you want to know.
-For example, if you’re creating a medical questionnaire you don’t need to know the favorite color of your recipients.
+For example, if you’re creating a medical questionnaire you don’t need to know the favorite color of your recipients or whether they do yoga.

 With a tool like Paperform you can use conditional logic to create branching paths.
 This lets respondents hide irrelevant sections based on previous answers, because no one wants to fill out sections of a form that don’t apply to them.